contempleapp/solid_slider/README.md

 }
 ```

 I don't know if that's the best way to fix the problem.
-May be the problem is also somewhere inside my app with async and reactivity.
+May be the problem is somewhere inside my app with async loading from rust and reactivity.

 But at least the reactive version of the Slider is now working without any warning